 - (a) Use of Temporary Solutions Required for Cabinet Agencies.
 Notwithstanding G.S.
 126-5 or any other provision of law, all Cabinet agencies that utilize temporary employees to perform work that is not information technology-related shall employ them through the Temporary Solutions Program administered by the Office of State Human Resources.
 The Director of the Office of State Human Resources may create exceptions to this requirement when doing so would be in the best interests of the State in the sole discretion of the Director.
 An exception shall be invalid unless it is in writing.
 Resources (OSHR).
 Council of State agencies may use the Temporary Solutions Program in the discretion of the agency. - (a1) Temporary Employment Restrictions.
 No temporary employee shall be employed more than 11 consecutive months.
-A temporary employee shall only continue the job assignment after working 11 consecutive months if the temporary employee takes a 31-day break in service.
-Temporary employees shall not be used to permanently expand the workforce beyond authorized levels.
-A temporary employee is not considered a career State employee as defined in G.S.
-126-1.1 for purposes of this Chapter. - (a2) The OSHR shall prohibit from acquiring new temporary employees any agency having an invoice owed to the OSHR that is over 90 days overdue or a total overdue invoice amount exceeding two hundred thousand dollars (\$200,000) for any number of days.
-When an agency is restricted from acquiring a new temporary employee under this subsection, the agency shall not be allowed to acquire new temporary employees until the agency has paid all overdue invoices.
+A temporary employee shall only be eligible for reinstatement on the job assignment after working 11 consecutive months if the temporary employee is separated for at least 31 consecutive calendar days.
+Temporary employees shall not be used to permanently expand the workforce beyond authorized levels. - (a2) The OSHR shall prohibit from acquiring new temporary employees any agency or division, based on individual budget code, having an invoice owed to the OSHR that is over 90 days overdue and a total overdue invoice amount exceeding two hundred thousand dollars (\$200,000) for any number of days.
+When an agency is restricted from acquiring a new temporary employee under this subsection, the agency shall not be allowed to acquire new temporary employees through the Temporary Solutions Program until the agency has paid all overdue invoices.
 The provisions of this subsection do not apply to the North Carolina National Guard. - (a3) Exceptions.
-A temporary employee who is a full-time student, a retired employee, an inmate on a work-release program, an intern, or an extern is exempt from the requirements of subsection (a1) of this section.
-The Director of the OSHR may create exceptions to the requirements of subsections (a) and (a1) of this section only when all of the following conditions are met: - (1) The exception would be in the best interests of the State because removing the employee from the job assignment will cause severe harm to the agency's ability to provide vital services to the public.
+The following exceptions apply: - (1) The Director of the OSHR may create exceptions to the requirements of subsection (a) of this section only when the following conditions are met: - a.
+The Temporary Solutions Program cannot meet the agency's employment needs for a class of temporary job assignments. - b.
+Failure to recruit for the class of temporary job assignments will cause severe harm to the agency's ability to provide services to the public.